-Classic Film Stars Who Were Actually Really Eccentric People
+Classic Film Stars Who Were Actually Really Weird People

 "Old Hollywood" is a synonym for class, sophistication, and images of matinee idols chastely stealing kisses on the silver screen.
-That's sure not how it felt at the time.
-Behind the glitz and glamour, Golden Age Tinseltown had a darker, more eccentric side.
-Even classic film stars had vices, addictions, and obsessions.
+But for many of the real-life actors playing those iconic parts, that's sure not how it felt at the time.
+For a start, things happened on classic movie sets that would be considered highly illegal today, and those Old Hollywood stars had a bunch of restrictive rules to follow.
+Behind the glitz and glamour, Golden Age Tinseltown had a darker, more eccentric side, and many of its stars had vices, addictions, and obsessions.

 Advertisement

 In 1960, the editors at Good Housekeeping magazine got a strange call.
 Cary Grant, the suave, sophisticated film star who almost never gave interviews, was on the line and wanted to talk.
 The trouble was, the only thing he wanted to talk about was the magnificent amount of LSD he'd dropped.
-That, and the fact he now wanted everyone else to start dropping acid, too (via The Guardian).
+That, and the fact he now wanted everyone else to start dropping acid, too.

 Advertisement

 This is acid we're talking about, so the things Grant was evangelizing about sounded screwy at best.
 One vision Grant fondly recalled involved him turning into a gigantic wang and blasting off into space.
-It was only when the counterculture went acid crazy that Grant stopped dosing, lest his gentlemanly image clash with all those darn hippies burning bras and dropping out.
+It was only when the counterculture went acid crazy that Grant stopped dosing, lest his gentlemanly image clash with all those hippies.

 Advertisement

-If you've ever seen a picture of Peter Lorre, you've probably noticed his eyes: all droopy, like he's about to fall asleep.
-Lorre leveraged his weird looks into a long career playing oddballs and villains.
-But his distinctive expression may have had less to do with genetics and more to do with what the Casablanca actor was sticking in his arm.
-Lorre spent his entire career whacked out on morphine.
+If you've ever seen a film starring Peter Lorre, you've probably noticed his eyes: all droopy, like he's about to fall asleep.
+Lorre leveraged his looks into a long career playing oddballs and villains, but his distinctive expression may have had less to do with genetics and more to do with what substance the "Casablanca" actor was misusing.
+As it turns out, Lorre spent his entire career under the influence of morphine.

 Advertisement

-His addiction started long before he ever graced a Hollywood screen, following an appendix operation in his native Europe.
-According to the London Review of Books, his doctors kept the young actor so full of morphine that he wound up hopelessly addicted.
-By the time he appeared as the serial killer in Fritz Lang's disturbing German thriller M, Lorre's addiction was so well-known in acting circles that his friends joked the "M" stood for "morphine" (via the Independent).
-He carried the addiction over with him when he transitioned to Hollywood, where he also got hooked on prescription pills and cough medicine.
+His substance misuse issues started long before he ever graced a Hollywood screen, following an appendix operation in his native Europe.
+His doctors kept the young actor so full of morphine that he wound up hopelessly addicted.
+By the time he appeared as the serial killer in Fritz Lang's disturbing German thriller "M," Lorre's addiction was so well-known in acting circles that his friends joked the "M" stood for "morphine."
+Little changed when he transitioned to Hollywood, where he also began misusing prescription pills and cough medicine.

-For stretches of his career, Lorre was even choosing roles based on how they interfered with his drug taking.
-He took the part of Mr. Moto in an eight-film series because he needed drug money, but also because they'd let him shoot up in his trailer.
-Whole films were shot with him so smacked out he could barely climb the stairs.
+For stretches of his career, Lorre was even choosing roles based on how they interfered with his drug misuse.
+He took the part of Mr. Moto in an eight-film series because he needed money for drugs, but also because they'd let him take them in his trailer.
+Whole films were shot with him so intoxicated that he could barely climb the stairs.
 And he still out-acted everybody else on set.

 Advertisement

-The idea of the nose job caught on because there are a huge amount of people in the world who all fixate on the idea of making their nose smaller.
-Not Orson Welles.
-The actor/director/writer/producer/show-off thought his nose was way too small for his rotund face.
+Orson Welles, the actor, director, writer, producer, and general show-off, thought his nose was way too small for his rotund face.
 So he did what anyone with a studio makeup department at his beck and call would do.
-He had a whole slew of fake noses created for each role he played, the bigger the better.
+He had a whole slew of fake noses created for each role he played, and the bigger the better.

 Advertisement